manicken/manicken.github.io/README.md

 have two variants one that goes in normal direction L-R and one that goes in the reverse direction

-example of R-L junction usage:
+example of R-L junction usage:<br>
 ![ReverseJunction](/ReverseJunction.png)

 I tried my best to make the embedded documentation as clear as possible,